facts about medici family

 The Medicis are best known for their role as powerful bankers, arts patrons, and Florence rulers.

-Their lasting support for artists started the Italian Renaissance and helped make Florence a cultural center.
+Their lasting support for artists helped initiate the Italian Renaissance and established Florence as a cultural center.

 The family’s influence in banking set the stage for modern finance.